telosnetwork/gas-oracle-bridge/antelope/README.md

 `cleos --url http://testnet.telos.caleos.io set contract YOUR_ACCOUNT_NAME /full/path/to/folder/antelope build/gas.bridge.wasm`

+## Add the code permission

+You then have to add the code permission to your contract account using cleos

+`cleos -u https://testnet.telos.net set account permission YOUR_ACCOUNT_NAME active --add-code`

 ## Configure

 You then need to configure the EVM address of the EVM contract that is part of the bridge (see the [evm](https://github.com/telosnetwork/gas-oracle-bridge/tree/master/evm) folder)